 Suitable for boys and young men aged 10 – 16 years.

-If you are interested in joining a Performance Group from September 2018, please request an application form from Chrissie.Moore@danceeast.co.uk.
+If you are interested in joining a Performance Company from September 2018, please download an application form here.
 All applications should be received by no later than Friday 31 August.

-If you have a question about joining a Performance Group, please contact Chrissie Moore on 01473 235580 or email firstname.lastname@example.org.
+For an informal conversation about joining a Performance Company please contact Chrissie Moore on 01473 235580.

 As a London-based choreographer with his own company (Dillon Dance, established in 2015), Shaun has also developed extensive teaching experience over the last 7 years across the UK - most notably at Sadler’s Wells, TrinityLaban, Roehampton University and as a London Ambassador for Matthew Bourne's 'Lord of the Flies' (2014).
 His passion and commitment to youth and education has also lead to his choreographic work being showcased by A-D-1 and B-D-1 youth dance companies as one of the selected choreographers to represent London in UDANCE 2012 and 2013.